Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Introduction

 Parametrisation of a planet's stellar radiation exposure underpins the `habitable zone' (HZ) concept, which -- similarly to mass-radius relations -- provides a first-order framework for categorising exoplanets \citep{kasting_hz_1993, kopparapu_habitable_2013}.
-However, traditional habitable zone boundaries are defined for Earth-sized planets independently of atmosphere mass fraction, making them inappropriate for comparisons in the sub-Neptune regime \citep{innes_runaway_2023, luu_can_2024}.
+However, traditional habitable zone boundaries are defined for Earth-sized planets independently of atmosphere mass fraction.
+Since massive hydrogen-dominated atmospheres efficiently blanket planetary interiors and induce a strong greenhouse effect \citep{pierrehumbert_hydrogen_2011, nicholls_redox_2024}, this makes the traditional habitable zone boundaries inappropriate for comparison against sub-Neptunes \citep{innes_runaway_2023, luu_can_2024}.
 Unification of the habitable zone and mass-radius interpretive frameworks is methodologically feasible -- given sufficiently accurate atmosphere modelling -- and can, in principle, provide a robust connection between sub-Neptune climate states and observationally accessible parameters.

-Previous studies have avoided on-the-fly evaluation of expensive forward models with pre-computed model grids \citep{fisher_retrieval_2020, fisher_retrieval_2018, goyal_library_2020, husser_new_2013}.
+Previous studies have avoided on-the-fly evaluation of expensive forward models with pre-computed model grids \citep{husser_new_2013,fisher_retrieval_2018, goyal_library_2020, fisher_retrieval_2020}.
 While efficient for fitting spectroscopic measurements, these `grid-retrieval' approaches treat the atmosphere as being isolated from the deep interior.
 The existing \texttt{spright} code \citep{parviainen_spright_2024} deploys a Bayesian method to adaptively combine `mixtures' of compositional (hydrogen or water) and structural (rocky or icy) end members, representing an alternative framework to pre-defined mass-radius relations.
 However, \texttt{spright}'s authors note that integral atmosphere modelling simplifications within \texttt{spright} present substantial caveats when drawing conclusions from its probabilistic inferences \citep{parviainen_spright_2024}.
-The success of fast Bayesian internal-structure retrievals is also demonstrated by the \texttt{plaNETic} code \cite{egger_unveiling_2024}, although with modelling applicability restricted by their adopted planet models comprising tripartite water (steam), silicate, and iron mixtures \citep{haldemann_aqua_2020}.
+The success of fast Bayesian internal-structure retrievals is also demonstrated by the \texttt{plaNETic} code \citep{egger_unveiling_2024}, although with modelling applicability restricted by their adopted planet models comprising tripartite water (steam), silicate, and iron mixtures \citep{haldemann_aqua_2020}.